|Tuition fee type||Cost (per annum)|

 Liverpool School of Art and Design, where Architecture is taught, has many links with artistic and cultural institutions both nationally and locally, including RIBA and FACT (the Foundation of Arts and Creative Technologies), and collaborates regularly on both live projects and exhibitions.

-Recently, Architecture students have worked with RIBA to stage Le Corbusier’s exhibition, 'The Art Of Architecture' in Liverpool Metropolitan Catholic Cathedral's Crypt.
+In past years Architecture students have worked on a number of collaboratie projects including working with RIBA to stage a Le Corbusier’s exhibition, 'The Art Of Architecture' in Liverpool Metropolitan Catholic Cathedral's Crypt,

 Studying at LJMU offers international students excellent value for money and the opportunity to secure an internationally-respected qualification plus outstanding career prospects.